eltreum0/eltruism/Latest.md

 Updated some class icons\
 Updated Chat Positions one pixel down due to the toggles\
 Updated Gladdy profile to add Totem Pulse\
-Fixed a possible error during Layout install if the LFG channel was not found
+Fixed a possible error during Layout install if the LFG channel was not found\
+Fixed some PallyPower Shadows